cezarszl/Quickshop-frontend-vite/README.md

 ---

-> 🚧 The project is still evolving, and future improvements include better error handling, full mobile responsiveness, and admin-level tools.
+> 🚧 The project is still evolving.
+Upcoming improvements include admin-level tools and advanced order analytics.